 The workplace is another area where much is communicated verbally.
 From asking you to pull some overtime, cover someone’s shift, updates on projects, and many other passing comments, hearing loss can make hearing all these things difficult.
 Not only can work miscommunication be frustrating, but it can lead to you being disciplined at work if your supervisor believes you are deliberately ignoring verbal communication.

-Hearing loss is a protected disability by the Americans with Disabilities Act (ADA), and your employer needs to make reasonable accommodations.
-However, if you don’t know you have hearing loss for sure, those accommodations can’t be made.
+Hearing loss is a protected disability by the Americans with Disabilities Act (ADA), and your employer must make reasonable accommodations.
+However, if you don’t know you have hearing loss, those accommodations can’t be made.

 Miss Out On Special Events